-To export the total number of clusters generated by the modifier to a text file (possibly as a function of time), use OVITO's standard file export function.
+To export the total number of clusters found by the modifier to a text file (possibly as a function of time), use OVITO's standard file export function.
 Choose "Table of values" as output format and make sure that the

-- Cluster sizes
+- Cluster size distribution

 Since the cluster table generated by the modifier contains each cluster's size, you can subsequently apply OVITO's Histogram modifier to the

 Cluster Sizecolumn of that table to calculate the cluster size distribution.